appsunited/ios-hybrid/README.md

 ### Next Steps ###
 1. Add another UIViewController in front of loaded news snippets.
 A list or table to select different news sources.
 This also should be an UIWebView requesting a list with topics and/or online news papers.
-2. Refactor the `- (BOOL)webView:(UIWebView *)webView shouldStartLoadWithRequest` method, also create classes if needed.
+2. Refactor the `- (BOOL)webView:(UIWebView *)webView shouldStartLoadWithRequest` method, also create required classes.
+Review architecture issuees.
 3. Implement the Observer design pattern and find an approach to listen, observe or notify - also called Broadcaster/Listener, Publish/Subscribe or Notifications.

 ### Hybrid Apps ###
-+ Cross platform code
+* + Cross platform code
-+ Rapid development
+* + Rapid development
-+ Instant update
+* + Instant updates
-- Bad Performance - 3x slower, JS Engine Nitro isn't supported in UIWebView
+* - Bad Performance - 3x slower, JS Engine Nitro isn't supported in UIWebView
-- Presentation and layout issues
+* - Presentation and layout issues
-- JS Execution time is limited (10s on iOS)
+* - JS Execution time is limited (10s on iOS)

 ### Native ###
-+ High Performance - best for hardware intensive operations, iOS JavaScriptCore
+* + High Performance - best for hardware intensive operations, iOS JavaScriptCore
-+ Native user experience - effects and animations
+* + Native user experience - effects and animations
-+ Mobile Safari has better caching and asynchronous multithreading
+* + Mobile Safari has better caching and asynchronous multithreading

 ### Performance ###
-- Native Code is ~3x faster than JS (ranges in 2x-9x)
+* Native Code is ~3x faster than JS (ranges in 2x-9x)
-- MBP vs. iPhone is a factor of 10.
+* MBP vs. iPhone is a factor of 10.
-- The performance between Chrome 8 and Chrome 29 is a flatline.
+* The performance between Chrome 8 and Chrome 29 is a flatline.
 If the web feels faster, that is probably because you’re running a faster computer, but it has nothing to do with improvements to Chrome.

 ### Frameworks ###
-UIWebView Bridge - PhoneGap, trigger.io
+* UIWebView Bridge - PhoneGap, trigger.io
-Custom JavaScriptCore - Appcelerator Titanium
+* Custom JavaScriptCore - Appcelerator Titanium
-Gaming - Spaceport, ImpactJS, CocoonJS
+* Gaming - Spaceport, ImpactJS, CocoonJS

 ### Apple Documentation ###